 Mukaihaguroyama Castle was built from 1561-1568 by Ashina Moriuji.
-Moriuji's main castle was at Kurokawa Castle (Aizu Wakamatsu Castle) but this was built as a satellite castle to fortify the south.
-It was also his personal residence as he turned over power to his son, Morioki.
+Moriuji's main castle was at Kurokawa Castle (Aizu Wakamatsu Castle) but Mukaihaguroyama Castle was built as a satellite castle to fortify the south.
+It was also his personal residence after he turned over power to his son, Morioki.
 Morioki died in 1574 and Moriuji took Moritaka as a foster son.
-Moritaka was killed in 1584 and and Date forces would conquer the Ashina in 1589 at the Battle of Suriagehara.
-After the Date moved to Sendai area in 1590, Mukaihaguroyama Castle came under the control of Gamo Ujisato and then Uesugi Kagekatsu in 1598.
+Moritaka was killed in 1584 and Date forces would conquer the Ashina in 1589 at the Battle of Suriagehara.
+After the Date moved to the Sendai area in 1590, Mukaihaguroyama Castle came under the control of Gamo Ujisato and then Uesugi Kagekatsu in 1598.
 The vast castle was all but abandoned at this point and only maintained in case of a siege.
-The castle was abandoned after the battle of Sekigahara in 1601.
+The castle was abandoned after the Battle of Sekigahara in 1601.

 My impression is that the castle is loosely split into 3 main areas.
 If you follow the maps and signs you are most likely to visit the second area first.
 It is the Second and Third Bailey group.
-This was about halfway up the mountain in an area of roughly similar elevation.
+This area is about halfway up the mountain in an area of roughly similar elevation.
 Of course it's a mountain so there are some steep areas and ups and downs but not like the top of the mountain.
-There is one main huge huge tatebori a couple smaller ones and there some stone wall ruins around the Otemichi road and main gate ruins.
+There are a couple big trenches and some smaller ones and there some stone wall ruins around the Otemichi road and main gate ruins.

 Next, is the top of the mountain which is the Main Bailey grouping.
 You start walking up a steep path to the top of the mountain.
 There is a huge tatebori running up the mountaintop and a few more baileys of various sizes about 2/3 of the way up the mountain trail.
 These baileys are worth exploring.
 Some have foundation stones and/or dorui embankments.
 At the top is another great Yokobori trench around the Honmaru Bailey.

 The third main area of the castle is lowest on the mountain just marked as the “north baileys” and “Moriuji's Residence”.
-I'm calling this the third area because there are no signs noting where it's at so I stopped by "quickly" on my return trip.
+I'm calling this the third area because there are no signs noting where it's at so I decided to stop by "quickly" on my return trip.
 Using the map linked above, I guessed the correct route from the road into the brush.
 There are no signs and no visible trails.
-Actually, this area was equally interesting as the rest of the castle.
+Actually, this area was as equally interesting as the rest of the castle.
 There are several large interconnecting trenches, plus there are some well defined embankments around these baileys.
-I really really don’t know why these are so underdeveloped.
+I really don’t know why these are so underdeveloped.
 Maybe it will be more developed some day or at least better signposted.

 |English Name||Mukaihaguroyama Castle|